gookhan/jotform-backend-intern/README.md

 # jotform-backend-intern
-Communation of between docker containers with php-ssh configuration
+ It was dessigned to manage cronjobs of servers and record the job history.
+The containers communicate by php-fpm and ssh2 connections.
+Works on Linux.

-* You should create a new directory as shown below:
+* Before you start, you should create a new directory as shown below:

 ``mkdir -p /var/lib/postgresql/container_data``